JcDenis/opta2iot/README.md

 ## ARDUINO IDE

-For Arduino Finder Opta Lite on its M7 core.
+For Arduino Finder Opta on its M7 core.

 ### Boards manager